 - Healthy living

-We offer AS and A2 courses in both French and Spanish, following the AQA specification.
+We offer AS and A2 courses in French, following the Edexcel specification.